Configure Encrypted Channel to LDAP External Identity Store

-You must configure Tableau Server to use an encrypted channel for LDAP simple bind before Tableau Server is initialised or as part of configuring the initial node, as mentioned in the “Use the TSM CLI” tab in Configure Initial Node Settings.
+You must configure Tableau Server to use an encrypted channel for LDAP simple bind before Tableau Server is initialized or as part of configuring the initial node as mentioned in the “Use the TSM CLI” tab in Configure Initial Node Settings.

 For new installations of Tableau Server

 If your organization uses an LDAP directory other than Active Directory, then you cannot use the TSM GUI Setup to configure the identity store as part of Tableau Server installation.
 Instead, you must use JSON entity files to configure the LDAP identity store.
 See identityStore Entity.